However, state schools might not be the best option for every child, depending on which school year they are looking to start in.

 - they want their children to be raised in a more mixed social environment

-- you can really find amazing State Schools in London which could rival with prestigious Independent ones
+- you can really find amazing State Schools in London which rival with prestigious Independent ones

 Differences between State Primary and State Secondary schools

-The answer would be completely different for Secondary.
+However, the answer would be completely different for Secondary schools.

 In our experience, and provided as a family you can afford private school fees, a State Secondary school would not be our first choice for the following reasons (all reasons based on our previous experience with clients):

-- The In-Year application process makes it a bit of a gambling, meaning that you will never be sure to get a place in your preferred school.
+- The In-Year application process makes it a bit of a gamble, meaning that you will never be sure to get a place in your preferred school.

 - The best Secondary state schools in London are mostly oversubscribed, and more than often religious schools (Roman Catholic or Church of England) with drastic admissions criteria regarding the applicant’s faith.